 Type #1 – Seniors Who Want To Get Away From Chores

 If you have lived in your home for your whole life, the chances are that you are sick and tired of having to clean up regularly.
 Our residents are independent, meaning that they can get assistance in maintenance and housekeeping if they want it, or can do it themselves if they please.
 This means that you have the option to make your own choices, you do what you feel comfortable doing.

 Type #2 – Seniors Who Want A Social Connection

 When you move to an assisted living community, it is unique in the way that it brings people together.
 Often seniors are lonely because the family has their own thing that they have to do daily, but friends are moving to other facilities or passing on.
 Assisted living communities give you a chance to have a meaningful connection with peers.
 Especially because senior isolation is an often underestimated problem, this type of benefit is going to go a long way.
 Whereas seniors would traditionally need to go out of their way to meet new people, here it just happens naturally.

 Type #3 – Seniors Who Want Peace Of Mind

 When you have assisted living, you have certified and trained medical staff that is on site 24 hours a day.
-This means that you have a level of peace of mind that other options simply cannot offer you.
-Because you are able to be independent throughout the day but still have someone nearby if you want, it often makes seniors feel more comfortable in their surroundings.
+This means that you have a level of peace of mind that other options cannot offer you.
+Because you can be independent throughout the day but still have someone nearby if you want, it often makes seniors feel more comfortable in their surroundings.
 This is especially true for those with anxiety or chronic medical conditions.